-We analyzed and evaluated Integro against SybilRank using two real-world datasets recently collected from Facebook and Tuenti.
+We analyzed and evaluated Íntegro against SybilRank using two real-world datasets recently collected from Facebook and Tuenti.
 We also compared both systems through a large-scale deployment at Tuenti in collaboration with its "Site Integrity" team, which has 14 full-time account analysts and 10 full-time software engineers who fight spam and other forms of abuse.

 Compared system.
 We chose SybilRank for two main reasons.
-First, as discussed in Section IV-F, SybilRank utilizes a similar ranking scheme based on the power iteration method, albeit on an unweighted version of the graph.
+First, as discussed in Section IV-F, SybilRank utilizes a similar power iteration method to rank users albeit on an unweighted version of the graph.
 This similarity allowed us to clearly show the impact of leveraging victim prediction on fake account detection.
-Second, SybilRank outperforms other
+Second, SybilRank outperforms other contenders [13], including EigenTrust [15], SybilGuard [16], SybilLimit [17], SybilInfer [18], Mislove's method [19], and GateKeeper [20].
+We next contrast these systems to both SybilRank and Íntegro.